Goblin Valley State Park: History

 Evidence of Native American cultures, including the Fremont, Paiute, and Ute, is common throughout the San Rafael Swell in the form of pictograph and petroglyph panels.
 Goblin Valley is noted for several rock art panels, as well as the rock formations.
 The secluded Goblin Valley was then found by cowboys searching for cattle.
 Then, in the late 1920s, Arthur Chaffin, later owner/operator of the Hite Ferry, and two companions, were searching for an alternate route between Green River and Caineville.
 They came to a vantage point about 1 mi west of Goblin Valley and were awed by what they saw – five buttes and a valley of strange, goblin-shaped rock formations surrounded by a wall of eroded cliffs.
-In 1949, Chaffin returned to the area he called Mushroom Valley.
+In 1949, Chaffin returned to the area he called the Valley of the Mushrooms.
 He spent several days exploring the mysterious valley and photographing its scores of intricately eroded rocks.

 Publicity attracted visitors to the valley despite its remoteness.
 In 1954, it was proposed that Goblin Valley be protected from vandalism.
 The state of Utah later acquired the property and established Goblin Valley State Reserve.
 It was officially designated a state park on August 24, 1964.
 In 2019, the state park was expanded by adding 6,261 acres of federal land.